Policies

 ~Fabric and project selections~

 I provide a selection of fabrics for the beginner projects, but when the student has a different style, they are free to bring in their own fabrics.
-When a student is ready to start making clothing, they will need to supply their own fabrics for their own style.
+When a student is ready to start making clothing with patterns, they will need to supply their own fabrics for their own style.
 I will update you on the fabric that they will need to bring in themselves and how to pre-wash beforehand.